 For a safe and effective result you should always make sure your tooth whitening treatment is carried out by a registered and qualified professional.
 Never use kits available online or have it done at a beauty or hairdressing salon.
 At Pemros Dental Practice we are members of the British Dental Bleaching Society.
 We use only their recommended tested procedures and techniques so that we can ensure you will be extremely happy with the results.

 Why do our teeth stain?

-Not matter how well you brush your teeth it’s impossible to prevent staining or discoloration over time.
+Not matter how well you brush your teeth it’s impossible to prevent staining or discolouration over time.
 This is because the stains gradually build up on the inside surface of the tooth.
 There are many types of food and drink that can stain your teeth more quickly.
 Smoking can also be a major factor.
 Some people who are on long-term medications find their teeth darken over time.
 Generally, it is a natural process that happens to almost all of us over time for one reason or another.

 So what’s next?

-If you are interested in having your teeth whitened please contact us to book a FREE consultation and so that we can advise you on the most suitable treatment for you.
+If you are interested in having your teeth whitened please contact us to book a consultation so that we can advise you on the most suitable treatment for you.
 Before any treatment begins you will be invited to see the hygienist who can prepare your teeth for the procedure.
 This will help to ensure the best results.